typhomnt/Website/content/pbr_intro.md

 ## One last step: HDR and Gamma correction ##

 So far we are able to render scenes in a more realistic way.
-Still, you can notice that if you choose a high intesity for your lights, the results also gets highly saturated, which is already the case in the above examples.
+Still, you can notice that if you choose a high intensity for your lights, the results also gets highly saturated, which is already the case in the above examples.
 This situation is to be expected because radiance can have value bigger than 1.
 Consequently, we need to find a way to account for High Dynamic Range (HDR) of radiance and process the computed values such that everything is remapped between 0 and 1.
 I won't enter into details here as it is not the subject of this tutorial.
 We basically use the Reinhard operator to correct our input colors, remapping them inside the $\[0;1\]^3$ space with the function $C = \frac{C}{C+1}$.

 Finally, we also need to take into account the color shift that screens produce in response to color values and depending on what we call their gamma value defining this response.
 Hence, we proceed to a gamma correction of the output colors which rectifies the shift.
 Again this will be covered in another tutorial, however be careful that this gamma value depends on the monitor configuration you are using.